“They” made my life possible

 Berlant did not prefer the general to the particular, and they did not set out to formulate a general theory of subjectivity.
 On the contrary, they participated in a version of queer theory where “theory… has meant unsettlement rather than systematization.”
 Nevertheless, when I sat down to read Berlant’s work last year, certain common observations about subjectivity did become clear to me.
 Let me suggest a provisional list of Berlant’s conceptual axioms, even if these are heuristics, not absolutes.

 1. Subjectivity is multiple.
 It’s so easy to say this, and yet so hard to think it all the way through.
 The subject’s multiplicity means many things.
 It means that there is never just one kind of social subject; there are always many kinds of subjects.
 It means there is never one thing going on within us, always lots happening.
 “I would foreground non-coherence as a principle of being rather than a cumulative effect of serial finitude,” Berlant says, “I never thought that the subject ought to be seen as in one state.”
 It means we are always in multiple relationships (of kinship, sex, school, work, fantasy, etc), never just one primary relationship (it’s not all Oedipal triangles).
 Our many relationships each emerge, overdetermined, from many different histories.
 We also have many desires, and many desires about our desires, and many desires not to desire.
 We have many stories and theories about ourselves, and many relations to these stories.
-Within any particular subjective space, we find a great proliferation of scales and modes of being, a play of the abstract and the concrete, the social and the affective, the big deals and the little nothings all wrapped up together in a life.
+Subjectivity is soothing and it’s vertigo: it proliferates scales and modes of being, oscillating between the abstract and the concrete, the social and the affective, the big deals and the little nothings that are all wrapped together in a life.